koknat/dif/README.md

-    Purpose:
+# Purpose

-        When comparing large text files on Linux, the graphical compare tools gvimdiff, kompare, or meld are often used.
+The graphical compare tools gvimdiff, kompare, or meld are used to compare text files on Linux.

-        In many cases, it is difficult to compare the files directly, when each file needs to be preprocessed before comparing.
+In many cases, it is difficult to visually compare the files because of formatting differences.

 This script runs the Linux gvimdiff, kompare, or meld tool on 2 files after preprocessing each of them with a wide variety of options.

-    Sample Problems and Solutions:
+# Sample Problems and Solutions

-        Problem:    Differences in whitespace or comments or case cause mismatches
+#### Differences in whitespace or comments or case cause mismatches
 Solution:  Use options -white or -nowhite or -comments or -case

-        Problem:    Input files are too large for a quick comparison
+#### Input files are too large for a quick comparison
-        Solution1:  Use -head or -tail to only compare the first or last N lines or
+Solution1:  Use -head or -tail to only compare the first or last N lines
+			or
 Solution2:  Use -start and -stop to specify a section of the file using regexes

-        Problem:    Lines are too long to visually compare easily
+#### Lines are too long to visually compare easily
 Solution:  Use -fold to wrap

-        Problem:    Files contain binary characters
+#### Files contain binary characters
 Solution:  Use -strings

-        Problem:    Files are sorted differently
+#### Files are sorted differently
 Solution:  Use -sort

-        Problem:    Files both need to be filtered using regexes, to strip out certain characters or sequences
+#### Files both need to be filtered using regexes, to strip out certain characters or sequences
-        Solution1:  Use -sub <regex> to supply one instance of substitution and replacement or
+Solution1:  Use -sub <regex> to supply one instance of substitution and replacement
+			or
 Solution2:  Use -subtable <file> to supply a file with many substitution/replacement

-    Usage examples:
+# Usage examples
-        perl cmpx file1 file2
+* perl cmpx file1 file2
+* perl $scriptName file1 file2 -sort
-        perl cmpx file1 file2 -white
+* perl cmpx file1 file2 -white -comments -case
-        perl cmpx dir1 dir2
+* perl cmpx file1 file2 -sub 'foo^^bar'

+# Options

     Filtering options:
        -head              compare only the first 10000 lines

-       -headlines N       compare only the first N lines.
+       -headLines N       compare only the first N lines.

        -tail              compare only the first 10000 lines

-       -taillines N       compare only the first N lines.
+       -tailLines N       compare only the first N lines.

        -fields N          compare only fields N.  Multiple fields may be given, separated by commas (-fields N,M).
                           Field numbers start at 0.